The cacao bean, and tasty products derived from the cacao bean such as

 benefits of cacao are well known.

-Q. I read somewhere on cacao indicated that the
+I read somewhere that the

-A. As far as we know, the polyphenol antioxidants in cacao powder
+As far as we know, the polyphenol antioxidants in cacao powder

 are well absorbed and utilized by the body.

-Q. Is cacao any different from cocoa powder?
+Is cacao any different from cocoa powder?
 I

 assume it's not processed with alkali, which supposedly removes a lot of the